 Is there anything I can do to prevent this disease?

-The fungus is present in the environment and there are no particular precautions that can be taken to avoid exposure to Cryptocococcus.
+The fungus is present in the environment and there are no particular precautions that you can take to avoid exposure to Cryptococcus.
 However, you can be alert for long lasting or severe symptoms and consult your health care provider for early diagnosis and treatment.
 If you are a smoker, you can decrease your risk by quitting smoking.

 There is no vaccine to prevent cryptococcal disease.

 Cryptococcus is found naturally in the environment around the world.